wsydney76/craft-contentoverview/README.md

 * * which have one or more columns
 * * * which have one or more sections

+(The term 'section' is, admittedly, ambiguous.
+Here it means a part of a page, which in most cases, but not always, displays  entries from one Craft section.)

 So if you want to have a page with just one thing on it, configure a page with one tab (the tab label will not be displayed) with one column (width: 12) with one section.